Youth Summer Theater Program – Rhinelander

 Supervision

-- Before or After Designated Rehearsal Times: Parents and guardians will be responsible for the supervision of their child, unless arrangements are made between the family and the school/organization your child attends before and after program designated rehearsal times.
+• Before or After Designated Rehearsal Times: Parents and guardians will be responsible for the supervision of their child.

-Oneida County 4-H DOES NOT provide supervision outside of audition and rehearsal times.
-Youth who only have rehearsals from 1-3 p.m. throughout the week will need to be picked up by a parent/guardian (or approved pick-up person) by 3:15 p.m.
-Please review your child’s rehearsal schedule when they receive it on Monday, June 16th to see when they have rehearsals and when they will need to be picked up.
+Oneida County 4-H DOES NOT provide supervision outside of audition, snack time, and rehearsal times.
+Youth who only have rehearsals throughout the week will need to be picked up by a parent/guardian (or approved pick-up person) immediately following their last rehearsal of the day.
+Please review your child’s rehearsal schedule when they receive it on Monday to see when they have rehearsals and when they will need to be picked up.

 Illness